Frequently Asked Questions

 Does the cash I release from my home get taxed?

 The cash lump sum released from your home is tax-free.
 However, if you decide to place this money in a savings account, secure a regular income, or make an investment, tax may then be payable on any interest, income or gains you receive.
-Please note that the Richard James Partnership does not currently provide investment advice.
+Please note that we do not currently provide investment advice.

 If I take out an equity release scheme, do I risk losing my house?